-The amount you can claim will depend on the amount of time you use them for work purposes.
-For instance, if you bought a computer which you use half for work purposes and half for private purposes, you can claim only half the cost or decline in value.
+The amount you can claim for office equipment will depend on the amount of time you use them for work purposes.
+For instance, if you bought a computer which you use half for work purposes and half for private purposes, you can claim only 50% of the cost or decline in value.

 How do I know if my home is my place of business?

 Your home is considered your place of business if you run your business from home and a room is set aside exclusively for your business activity.
 For instance a business consultant whose main office is in their home where they have clients visit them or a doctor who has their surgery or consulting room at home, where their patients visit them.

 What deductions can I claim if I run a business from home?

 If you run your business from home, you may claim both running and occupancy expenses.

 - Utility costs: The expenses related to running the home office utilities such as electricity and gas.

 - Business phone costs: If you’ve used a phone for business purposes, you can claim for the rental and calls, but not the installation costs.
 If you used the phone for both business and personal use, you can claim a deduction for business calls.

 - Depreciation of office plant and equipment: You can claim for the decline in value of equipment such as desks, chairs and computer monitors.

 - Depreciation of curtains, carpets and light fittings: You can claim for the decline in value of these materials and fixtures.